 When trying to get your clients to get out there and market for you, you have to remember that you need to make the reward worth it.
 From my experience, free upgrades and discounts aren't the only thing that help grow your business.
 Your clients really do hold more value when they feel that they are valued.
 Yes, incentivizing referrals is a great way to reach new clients.
 Gratitude makes it even better.
 When your clients see how happy you get for sharing your name, that emotional connection will make them feel good!
 So make sure you also say thank you to everyone who shares your name!

-Mia Shaughnessy is a licensed massage therapist, professional microbalding artist and CEO of Balance and Composure Massage.
-She started her first business at the age of 20 and has expanded exponentially since the start of her business.
+Mia Shaughnessy is a licensed massage therapist, and CEO of Balance and Composure Massage.
+She started her first business at the age of 20 and has expanded exponentially since the start of her career.
 This blog is for those who are interested in starting their own business, those interested in beauty and wellness, or those who are looking to keep up with the latest news at Balance and Composure Massage.